bhisaac/5eFP/5eFP-SRD.md

 Encounter type describes the kind of encounter you discover.

-## Treasure
+# Treasure

 A treasure encounter may include minion, elite, and boss treasure.

-### Minion Treasure

-A treasure might be hidden, in plain sight, trapped, or untrapped.
+**Minion treasure** might be hidden, in plain sight, trapped, or untrapped.

-### Elite Treasure

-Treasure of type elite rewards an additional ⛁ once discovered.
+**Elite treasure** rewards a treasure chest once completed.
 An elite trap or a minion combat encounter often protects elite treasures.

-### Boss Treasure

-Boss treasures award the greatest amount of bonus Coin, but are the most difficult to finish.
-These encounters award an additional ⛁ upon discovery and potentially contain one or more bonus Coin.
-It is difficult, if not impossible, to unlock all boss treasure bonus Coin.
-A creature can discard its action on its turn to make a WIS check.
-Boss treasures require (MAX Wounds) successful WIS checks to find ⛁, and may require overcoming a boss trap or two elite monsters before resolving.
+**Boss treasure** rewards a treasure chest once completed.
+A creature can discard its action on its turn during a boss treasure encounter to make a WIS check.
+Boss treasures require (MAX Wounds) successful WIS checks to gain one additional ⛁ when completing the encounter, and may require overcoming a boss trap or an elite combat encounter before resolving.

+## Treasure Chests

+A treasure chest may be unlocked, locked, trapped, or locked and trapped.
+Each PC can open a treasure chest once before it disappears.
+When you open a treasure chest, you determine a basic treasure, a class treasure, and an advanced treasure.
+You then discover a treasure from the determined treasures.

+### Basic Treasure

+TBD

+### Class Treasure

+TBD

+### Advanced Treasure

+TBD

 ## Combat